 Finding the answers and guidance on how to ETS, or End of Term Service, is difficult…more so than one would expect.
-There isn’t much information on the net, and reading AR policy can be tedious, and what is out there is tends to be written by gung-ho re-up types.
-While reading this article, please understand that I have not ETS’d myself (obviously), and in the National Guard, this process may actually vary from state to state.
+There isn’t much information on the internet, and reading AR policy can be tedious, and what is out there tends to be written by gung-ho re-up types.
+While reading this article, please keep in mind this process will vary from state-to-state.
+The best thing to do is talk with your small unit leaders and figure out what is required in your unit.
 Here is a short insight to how you will ETS from the National Guard.

-FINAL THOUGHTS: Again, folks, this is just a cursory overview of the process and roughly how it works.
+Again, folks, this is just a cursory overview of the National Guard ETS Process, and roughly how it works.
 To ensure that you ETS smoothly, talk with the proper people (S1, Readiness NCO, R&R NCO, Medical, etc.) and establish a game plan.
 Even talking with Active Duty guys, not many people know exactly how the ETS process works, but there are ways to get through it.
 Understand the process and you will be good to go!

-If you have any questions, feel free to just ask.
+If you have any questions, feel free to leave a comment below.
 We will do our best to answer them for you.
 Thanks.

 Here’s a great book I recommend for transitioning to civilian life.